glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 }
 ```

-Function types are also reference types and thus they are not generally `BitwiseCopyable`.
-There are two exceptions: `@convention(c)` and `@convention(thin)` function types in Swift are `BitwiseCopyable` because there is no reference counted capture context associated with such functions.

-Classes
+This conformance is legal because copying an `unowned(unsafe)` reference only involves copying its bits;
+no reference counting occurs as part of the copy.

 ## Automatic derivation of `BitwiseCopyable`<a name="automatic-derivation"/>

 In many cases, the compiler will automatically derive a type's conformance to `BitwiseCopyable`.
-The automatic derivation to `BitwiseCopyable` is mostly analogous to the automatic derivation to `Sendable`.
-Aggregates (structs and enums) that are local to a module enjoy automatic deriviation if all of their components (fields and associated values, respectively) conform.
-The same applies to `@frozen` types exported from a module.
-Finally, conformance is not derived automatically on a conditional basis.
+This is done by attempting to conform unconditionally each non-resilient type defined in the module.
+If the check determines that a type is bitwise copyable, it will gain a conformance to `BitwiseCopyable`.

-### Unexported aggregates
+### Non-resilient aggregates

-The fundamental automatic derivation behavior--to which there are a few exceptions--is the behavior for aggregates which aren't exported from a module, described below.
+The fundamental automatic derivation behavior--to which there are a few exceptions--is the behavior for non-resilient aggregates described below.

 #### Struct conformance

-Given an unexported struct `S`, the compiler will automatically derive a conformance of `S` to `BitwiseCopyable` if and only if every field of `S` conforms to `BitwiseCopyable`.
+Given an non-resilient struct `S`, the compiler will automatically derive a conformance of `S` to `BitwiseCopyable` if and only if every field is bitwise copyable.

 For example, the compiler automatically derives a conformance of